Display Patient Information Leaflets

 • Feel agitated or angry

-• Find it hard to get along with people or have difficulties at school Parents can also work directly with the CWP
+• Find it hard to get along with people or coping with school

 What happens in the first meeting?